Step 5: Using the W@S tools to review progress

 Thus after one year, school data can show a reported increase rather than a decrease in these behaviours.
 Therefore it is important to also have discussions with students, staff, and the Board of Trustees to assist you to interpret your data if this pattern occurs.
 Seeing that initiatives are making a positive difference can be motivating for staff, therefore it is important to have a longer-term view of change and clearly communicate that this might happen to the school community.

 Another common pattern is that an initial burst of activity in the first year or two can be followed by a plateau, and then a return to previous practices.
 Research suggests that this is a common pattern in schools that are working to create a safer climate, as over time, staffing changes and other priorities take over.
 Therefore it is important to see self-review as a continuous cycle rather than a one-off change, and plan for the longer-term.

 Sharing results with the school community

 Change in schools is more successfully managed when the wider school community are fully informed and onboard.
 Therefore, it is important to share W@S results (or a summary of results) with staff, parents and whānau.
-You might want to use the School at a Glance reports for this purpose.
+You might want to use the School Overview reports for this purpose.